The wisdom of Montaigne is of a sort that will come to be needed again*; that of the thinker who makes his life worth living in times of the beast.

 To be wise – he decided - is not to toil by some perfect saintly model, but to live as you are, better, as well as you can.
 Wisdom is permanent improvement, not distant ideal.

 The unique ability Montaigne has - as a true critical spirit - is to not only see what is wrong in the evil present but also what is good in it; to see through indignant enthusiasm and to equally perceive what is evil in alternative extremes proposed, in the dogmas touted by the opponent to present wrongs.
-He does think with his own head, amidst madness . «...keep your head when all about you/ Are losing theirs’..."
+He does think with his own head, moderate and humane amidst madness . «...keep your head when all about you/ Are losing theirs’..."
 He would have certainly made his Kipling’s words.

 Other great thinkers advise us how to become perfect.
 Montaigne teaches us how to live wisely and better, as we are and where we are.